-- 1-of-5 NFL players with at least four receptions in all 12 games this season. - The four others are Odell Beckham Jr. (NYG), Brandin Cooks (NO), DeAndre Hopkins (Hou.) and Julio Jones (Atl.). - Crabtree is the first Raiders player with at least four receptions in 12 straight games to begin a season.
+- 1-of-3 NFL players with at least four receptions in all 13 games this season.
+The other two are Julio Jones (Atl.) and Odell Beckham Jr. (NYG). - In Week 13, Crabtree became the first Raiders player with at least four receptions in 12 straight games to begin a season. - In Week 14, Crabtree became the first Raiders player with at least four receptions in 13 straight games within a single season.

-4 Receptions in 13 Straight
+4 Receptions in 14 Straight

-- Crabtree, whose streak dates back to Dec.
-28, 2014, holds the fifth longest active streak in the NFL entering Week 14.
+Crabtree, whose streak dates back to Dec.
+28, 2014, holds the fourth longest active streak in the NFL entering Week 14.